-- Submit your artwork via the form below by January 31, 2021.
-You will need to include your name and information on that form, and upload your a high-resolution file of your artwork.
+- You will need to include your name and information on that form, and upload your a high-resolution file of your artwork.

 - Only one entry per person, please.

-- A selection of one dozen pieces from each group (elementary and secondary students) will be put up to a vote on February 8, 2021.
-Slow Food USA will notify and announce the winners on February 16, 2021.
-T-shirts, sweatshirts, tote bags with winning artwork will be available in the Slow Food shop on February 20, 2021!
+- A selection of one dozen pieces from each group (elementary and secondary students) will be put up to a vote.
+Slow Food USA will notify and announce the winner, and make tote bags with winning artwork for the Slow Food shop!